Assault on VA-33 (2021) Review

 Assault on VA-33 or, if you’re in the UK, Assault on Station 33 has a title that evokes John Carpenter’s Assault on Precinct 13 and a plot that reads like Die Hard in a hospital.
 It also has a cast full of DTV action heroes and Nicholas Cage’s son, Weston Cage Coppola.
 Can director Christopher Ray (Mega Shark vs. Crocosaurus, Minutes to Midnight) and writer Scott Thomas Reynolds (2nd Chance for Christmas) assemble these elements into a winning combination?

 Jason Hill (Sean Patrick Flanery, Lasso, Hunter’s Moon) is a decorated veteran with PTSD and a bad knee.
 It’s a few days before Christmas and he’s at Buffalo’s VA hospital to see a doctor.
-And have lunch with his wife Jennifer (Gina Holden, The Exorcism of Molly Hartley, Aliens vs. Predator: Requiem) who works there and their daughter Sara (Sarah Elizabeth Jensen).
+And have lunch with his wife Jennifer (Gina Holden, The Exorcism of Molly Hartley, Aliens vs. Predator: Requiem) who works there and their daughter Sara (Sarah Elizabeth Jensen, Burial Ground Massacre).

 Things get thrown off track when General Welch, head of the Joint Chiefs of Staff, (Gerald Webb, Android Cop) is brought to the hospital and Jennifer is called to an emergency consultation with him.
 They get worse when Russian terrorist Adrian Rabikov (Weston Cage Coppola, Circus Kane, Get Gone) and his team take the hospital hostage.

 Not the most original of plots to be sure, but perfectly serviceable.
-Especially with Mark Dacascos (Brotherhood of the Wolf, Batman: Soul of the Dragon) and former pro-wrestler Rob Van Dam (Bloodmoon, Sniper Special Ops) as terrorists and Michael Jai White (Triple Threat, Exit Wounds) as Police Chief Malone.
+Especially with Mark Dacascos (One Night in Bangkok, Batman: Soul of the Dragon) and former pro-wrestler Rob Van Dam (Bloodmoon, Sniper Special Ops) as terrorists and Michael Jai White (Triple Threat, Rogue Hostage) as Police Chief Malone.

 Unfortunately, Assault on VA-33 starts to go wrong right from the opening scene.
 It begins by showing us part of the final showdown before going back to earlier in the day.
 Nothing like telling us who makes it to the end to kill the suspense.